billymcconvell/billymcconvell.github.io/README.md

 ### [Obligatory possession in the Indo-Pacific by semantic domain](https://billymcconvell.github.io/posstotals/)

+### [Test/proof of concept - 'contact isogloss' map](https://billymcconvell.github.io/test4-gulflakes.pdf) - this shows some different grammatical and lexical features shared with at least one language by contact in the Palu hinterland sprachbund

 ### [Sulawesi altitude map with language groups](https://billymcconvell.github.io/elevbada/)

 ### [My legacy projects etc. at anthromap.info](http://anthromap.info/)